 If you are a limited company director worried about how you are going to repay your Bounce Back Loan, we are here to help.
 As licensed insolvency practitioners we can talk you through your options when it comes to repaying your outstanding Bounce Back Loan, as well as handling all negotiations with creditors on your behalf.
 Call our team today on 0800 063 9262 .

-As with the vast majority of loans, Bounce Back Loans were designed to be repaid through a series of monthly payments made directly to the lender.
-Bounce Back Loans differed in that a 12-month payment holiday was automatically applied to the borrowing, however, once this ended, it was the borrowing company’s responsibility for ensuring the loan was repaid as per the initial agreement.
+A 12-month payment holiday was automatically applied to the Bounce Back Loan when it was taken out, however, once this ended, it was the borrowing company’s responsibility for ensuring the loan was repaid as per the initial agreement.

-The problem, however, is that when companies first took out these Bounce Back Loans, the future situation was unclear.
-Very few would have predicted lockdown measures and local restrictions would have stayed in effect for so long.
-This has meant that while these loans may have been taken out in good faith, some businesses are now finding themselves in the position where trade has not yet returned to pre-pandemic levels, meaning repaying the borrowing as planned is simply not possible.
+The problem, however, is that when companies first took out their Bounce Back Loan, the future situation was unclear, meaning that while these loans may have been taken out in good faith, some businesses are now finding themselves simply unable to repay what is due.

-While this security should provide some comfort to company directors, you should be aware that this government guarantee will only come into effect if the company is declared insolvent.
-While your company is still trading and is an active company on Companies House, you remain responsible for repaying the Bounce Back Loan.
+While this security should provide some comfort to company directors, you should be aware that this government guarantee will only come into effect if the company becomes insolvent and enters into a formal liquidation process.
+While your company is still trading and is an active company on Companies House, your company remains fully responsible for making the monthly repayments towards the Bounce Back Loan.

-If you believe your company is struggling to repay its Bounce Back Loan, but it is still a profitable business, you can consider a range of restructuring and refinancing options that could help ease your cash flow in the immediate future.
+If you believe your company is still a profitable business but it is simply struggling to repay its Bounce Back Loan and other company debts, you can consider a range of restructuring and refinancing options that could help ease your cash flow in the immediate future.

 For many, the Bounce Back Loan will be one of several debts the company is holding.
 If this is the case, you can look at entering into negotiations with your other creditors in order to lower your monthly outgoings to a more affordable level.

 For the purposes of liquidation, a Bounce Back Loan is treated in the same way as any loan or finance agreement.
-This means that should the company become insolvent and needs to enter a formal liquidation process, the Bounce Back Loan will be included.
+This means that should the company become insolvent and needs to enter a formal liquidation process, the Bounce Back Loan will be included in the liquidation and any amount which cannot be repaid using company assets will be written off.

-A licensed insolvency practitioner will be appointed to handle the entire process, including identifying company assets, selling these for the benefit of creditors, before distributing the proceeds according to a set hierarchy.
+A licensed insolvency practitioner will be appointed to handle the entire process, including identifying company assets, selling these for the benefit of creditors, before distributing the proceeds according to a set hierarchy as laid out in the Insolvency Act 1986.

 The end result of the liquidation is that the company will cease to exist as a legal entity, and any debt which remains after this point will be written off unless this has previously been secured with a personal guarantee.
 This includes the Bounce Back Loan.
 As this type of borrowing did not require the security of a personal guarantee, you will not be held personally liable for repaying these funds so long as you have used them in an appropriate manner.